Python Challenges for KS3/4

 30 programming challenges test students’ application of key programming constructs, including: sequence, selection and repetition; variables, arrays and functions.
 The increasing complexity aids progression from KS3 to KS4.

 Very useful for absolute beginners through to more experienced users...
-The first tasks are suitable for KS3, but the latter ones are firmly aimed at KS4.
-M Fairbank, Computing Teacher & Independent Reviewer
+The majority of tasks are suitable for KS3, with the latter ones firmly aimed at KS4

 Provided in a range of formats, these challenges are equally valuable for teacher-led lessons or independent learning – including homework.

 - Challenges – provided as presentations, ‘challenge cards’ and a handy A5 booklet

 - Exemplar solutions with comments (Python v3) – including Python scripts; perfect for demonstration before students attempt each challenge, and for comparison afterwards